geoflows/dclaw-apps/GoldBasin/goldbasin_w_river/readme.md

 ```
 Modify `setinit.py` based on the location of DEMs on your path
 or you can modify `setrun.py` to point directly to DEMs.

+Note: this setinit.py creates some modified DEMs for the river and landslide surface

 # Running/producing output